opendocsg/slw-judgments-backfill/2015_SGHC_328/report.md

 62     I am not convinced that Mr Yap’s view fell within the realm of expert testimony.
 While Mr Yap might be an expert on handwriting analysis, there is nothing in his qualifications or experience which suggests that his competence as an expert extended to the area of neuromuscular programming or psychology, which are fields of learning he purports to draw from in offering the opinion that it was very unlikely the Defendant could have markedly departed from the Specimen Signatures even if she was attempting to fake her signature.
 In this regard, I must caution that the qualifications of an expert witness have to be taken into account in ascertaining whether he is competent to testify on

 each precise area of inquiry he purports to give expert evidence on.
-This point has been noted by the Court of Appeal in _Pacific Recreation Pte Ltd v S Y Technology Inc and another appeal_ [2008] 2 SLR(R) 491 at [67] in the following manner:
+This point has been noted by the Court of Appeal in _Pacific Recreation Pte Ltd v S Y Technology Inc and another appeal_ <span class="citation">[2008] 2 SLR(R) 491</span> at [67] in the following manner:

  ...
 In addition, the expert’s report should state the precise manner, and not merely the general area of inquiry, in which the witness would be of use to the court.
 As stated in Said Ajami v Comptroller of Customs [1954] 1 WLR 1405 at 1408: